Raptyyy/vr-guide/README.md

 		</a>
 	</div>
 </div>

-## Prerequisites
-- Non-pirated copy of Assetto Corsa (Pirated copies do not get any support or help in the CSP discord)
+Pirated copies of Assetto Corsa do not get any support or help in the CSP discord
-- Latest version of Content Manager
-- Latest version of Custom Shaders Patch unless said otherwise.
-- Latest version of Pure (Delivers the best image in VR)

 ?> Looking for contributers who are well experienced with Pico, Pimax headsets and Virtual Desktop.
 Contact me on discord @ itsrapty.